Who We Are

 Advocate for the thoughtful and comprehensive integration of AAPI history and culture in Pennsylvania K-12 curriculum standards.

-On May 31, 2022, PA State Senators Maria Collett and Nikil Saval began circulating a memorandum for co-sponsorship for legislation with their Senate colleagues that would commission and urge schools to incorporate AAPI curriculums and materials.
-This legislation would be a companion to Representative Patty Kim’s HB 1917.
+On May 31, 2022 and again on December 9, 2022, PA State Senators Maria Collett and Nikil Saval circulated memoranda for co-sponsorship for legislation with their Senate colleagues that would commission and urge schools to incorporate AAPI curriculums and materials.
+This legislation would be a companion to Representative Patty Kim’s HB 779.

 PA State Representative Patty Kim at a press conference with Rep. Todd Stephens, Sen. Nikil Saval, and other supporters of the AAPI History Inclusion Act (H.B.
 1917) on May 23, 2022 at the PA state Capitol Building in Harrisburg.